Old Town Road: Commercial performance

 "Old Town Road" topped the Hot 100 for nineteen consecutive weeks from April 13 to August 17, 2019.
 On August 24, it was finally unseated by Billie Eilish's "Bad Guy" which had waited in the runner-up spot for nine nonconsecutive weeks.
 "Old Town Road"'s overall run at number one is the longest in chart history, surpassing the previous record of sixteen weeks achieved by both "One Sweet Day" by Mariah Carey and Boyz II Men (1995–96), and "Despacito" by Luis Fonsi and Daddy Yankee featuring Justin Bieber (2017).
+Its record has since been tied by "A Bar Song (Tipsy)" by Shaboozey, which achieved its nineteenth week on November 25, 2024.
 In July 2019, "Old Town Road" also became the first number-one single on the Rolling Stone Top 100 chart when it held the position in the chart's inaugural edition.
 In accordance with their methodologies, Billboard and Rolling Stone each assign a single position to "Old Town Road" on their respective charts by combining the performance figures of every released version of the song determined to be sufficiently similar to the original.
 The former publication credits the entirety of the song's chart run solely to the remix featuring Cyrus.

 Elsewhere, the original version of the song topped the national singles charts in at least ten other countries — Australia (thirteen weeks), France and Norway (eight weeks each), Austria (six weeks); Switzerland (five weeks), Denmark, Germany and Ireland (four weeks each), Portugal (three weeks), and the United Kingdom (two weeks) — and charted within the top ten in more than five others.
 The remix featuring Cyrus achieved a record 19-weeks run at number one on the Canadian Hot 100, and peaked within the top five in more than five other markets.
 Both versions of the song were credited as number-one singles in Belgium, the Netherlands and New Zealand.

+Music video

+There are two music videos accompanying the song: the "Official Video" and an extended cut, the "Official Movie", released before the official video.
+Both videos are directed by Calmatic and contains guest appearances from Chris Rock, Haha Davis, Rico Nasty, Diplo, Jozzy, the song's producer YoungKio, and Vince Staples.
+It has accumulated over 718 million views on YouTube for the official movie, and a billion views for its official video.
+At the 62nd Annual Grammy Awards, the video won in the Grammy Award for Best Music Video category.